e-Learning Blog

 > Moodle Plugin Customization

-If operating on-premises, technical knowledge of server hardware specifications and middleware installation is required.
+If operating on-premises, technical knowledge of server specifications and middleware installation will be required.

 > Moodle Cloud Service (e-CoreLea)

-There is also an operation manual for Moodle, but customization and plugin development functions are not covered, and will be fixed with each version upgrade.
-Therefore, measures such as setting up a support center to handle manual management and student inquiries must also be considered.
+There is an operation manual for Moodle, but it does not cover customization and plugin development features, and it will be updated with each version upgrade.
+Therefore, we must also consider measures such as establishing a support center for manual management and responding to inquiries from students.

 > Moodle Maintenance and Operation